 As you might’ve already guessed, Venice doesn’t have an underground subway system.
 It doesn’t have buses or trams/street cars either.
 It has waterbuses!

-Waterbuses are called Vaporetto in Venice and they are not cheap.
-Single tickets can cost around €9.50 though you will save money buying tickets from a sales booth rather than onboard.
+Waterbuses are called Vaporetto in Venice, and they are not cheap.
+Single tickets can cost around €9.50, though you will save money by buying tickets from a sales booth rather than onboard.

 If you plan on using waterbuses a lot, consider getting an ACTV Water Bus Pass.

-The vast majority of the other streets in the historic center are inaccessible by vehicles so be prepared to walk most places.
+The vast majority of the other streets in the historic center are inaccessible by vehicles, so be prepared to walk most places.
 Here’s a really good guide to Venice transportation options.

 Private Transportation in Venice

 Venice also has water taxis called Motoscafo.
-They are fancy and expensive but you may need to use one when you arrive and depart if you’re traveling with young kids and heavy luggage.
+They are fancy and expensive, but you may need to use one when you arrive and depart if you’re traveling with young kids and heavy luggage.

 Be aware that some water taxis charge a difficulty fee if they have to turn down a particularly narrow canal to reach your hotel.